 On the other hand, gray box testing involves auditing your application for vulnerabilities both as an unauthenticated user and an authenticated user.

-Ideally you should be running gray box or authenticated security tests on your web apps and APIs.
 Why?
 Because attackers are succesfully stealing login credentials from your users.
 So you need to make sure that when an attacker hacks your application, they do as little damage as possible.

-However, the best-practice security structure also requires white-box testing to identify vulnerable lines of code in your codebase.
+However, a best-practice security structure also requires white-box testing to identify vulnerable lines of code in your codebase.
 You need a static vulnerability scanner for this if you want to do this testing on a regular basis as part of your code commits.

 It can also be performed as part of an in-depth manual penetration testing as a service process.

-Does that mean you should not introduce an automated penetration testing tool?
 No. Because new automated penetration testing tools, like Cyber Chief, solve this very problem and help software development teams shift left with security.

 For example, Cyber Chief is an online penetration testing tool that has been built especially for software developers to use within their software development workflows.

-This helps your developers find and fix vulnerabilities without having to rely on security professionals.
-Your developers literally become more than they are and feel empowered to ship your app with zero known vulnerabilities in the process.
+Your developers literally become more than they are and receive the on-the-job coaching to ship your web application with zero known vulnerabilities in the process.

 Yes, essentially the output of an automated penetration testing tool is referred to as a vulnerability assessment.